moe-mizrak/validator-guard/README.md

 In this example, the `getTransactionAmount` method result will be validated by the `IntervalGuard` attribute twice after the method execution.
 The first validation will check if the transaction amount is bigger than 10, and the second validation will check if the transaction amount is less than or equal to 30.

-- Potential Use Cases for `IntervalGuard` Attribute:
+- Potential use-cases for `IntervalGuard` Attribute:
     - Age Validation:
     ```php
     #[IntervalGuard(18, '<=')] // Age must be bigger than 18 (inclusive)